C2SP/wycheproof/CONTRIBUTING.md

 The common [source schema] allows specifying a name and version for your new test vectors.

-We intend to use the source element to allow targetted updates to test vector data identified by the source name/version.
+We intend to use the source element to allow targeted updates to test vector data identified by the source name/version.
 For this reason, when augmenting existing vector files with new data try to choose a source name that will be specific enough for future regeneration without affecting unrelated data.

-For example, using source name "github/myusername/weak_params" for new vector data added to `imaginary_algorithm_2048_test.json` may be preferrable to "github.com/myusername" if you intend to add other kinds of test vectors to `imaginary_algorithm_2048_test.json` in the future, and would want to be able to update those separately from the weak parameter test vector data.
+For example, using source name "github/myusername/weak_params" for new vector data added to `imaginary_algorithm_2048_test.json` may be preferable to "github.com/myusername" if you intend to add other kinds of test vectors to `imaginary_algorithm_2048_test.json` in the future, and would want to be able to update those separately from the weak parameter test vector data.